MassimilianoBiancucci/OOP-project/README.md

     - **Conditional operators** </br>
-        The last one are the `conditional operators`, and can be used only on numeric values like metrics and on dates, so the can't be used only with strings.
+        The last one are the `conditional operators`, and can be used only on numeric values like metrics and on dates, so they can't be used only with strings.
 The usage if these operators with string values will throw an exception.
 Another exception will be raised even if these operators are applied to string fields.
         <table style="width:100%" border="2" bordercolor = "#fffff">
         <tbody>
         <tr>